 In Key Stage 3, we explore the story of Britain and its place in the world, from the Norman invasion in 1066, through to the influence of technology in the industrial revolution and the 20th century via the World Wars.
 We also study the changing power of the Church and State and its social and political impact across this timescale.

 We examine sources of evidence and use them to reach convincing conclusions about the past, as well as to ask further questions about the past and how it affects us today.

 Key Stage 4 Curriculum Outline

-At Key Stage 4 in History, pupils study the Edexcel GCSE History.
+At Key Stage 4 in History, pupils study the Edexcel GCSE History course.
 The pupils explore a range of British and international History over a broad range of time.

 - A thematic study of Crime and Punishment from c.1000 to present day.
 This includes a case study of the British sector of the Western Front, 1914-1918: injuries, treatments and trenches.

 A study of Germany between 1919-1939, charting the impact of World War One on Germany, how Hitler came to power and consolidated his control.